Of The Goddesses

 Join us for a three day camping / glamping festival to connect, to ground and to grow.
 Woman of all ages and from all walks of life coming together with inclusive experiences for all.

-Enjoy Workshops, Presentation, Healing, Psychic Readings, Health & Fitness, Drumming, Women's Circles, Chanting, Market & Food Stalls, Arts & Crafts, Buskers & Performances, Children's Festival and so much more!
+Enjoy Workshops, Presentation, Healing, Psychic Readings, Health & Fitness, Drumming, Women's Circles, Chanting, Market & Food Stalls, Arts & Crafts, Buskers & Performances, Children's Village and so much more!

 Celebrating the ways of the old by gathering with your kindred spirits and re-joining your tribe.
 Nestled on 183 acres of natural forest, The Gathering of the Goddesses Festival takes place at the bottom of the Macedon Ranges.

 All Workshops, Presentations and Crafts are included in your ticket purchase.

 For full details on Workshops, Market stalls and other experiences; please see site menu

 The Gathering of the Goddesses Funds:

 Proceeds from The Gathering of The Goddesses Festival will be going towards improving the mental health of children and adolescence in Victoria.

 Thank you for being apart of this movement and helping make a difference.